Chicken Street Corn Chowder (Slow Cooker or Stovetop)

 For my take on this chicken corn soup, instead of starting with a roux or loads of cream, I partially blend the broth to thicken it, then stir in just a bit of cream cheese at the end.
 It gives this velvety, chowder-like finish without the weight or extra cream, which I really dig.

 And since it’s built off pantry staples like frozen corn, it comes together even on the busiest of nights (kind of like my street corn chicken casserole!)
 I love it topped with extra cheese and a generous sprinkle of Tajin, and it tastes just as good packed for lunch the next day.
 I hope you make it soon!
+And for another Tex-Mex soup that comes together in the slow cooker, my crockpot chicken tortilla soup uses the same pantry-friendly approach with bold flavor.

-Welcome to My Kitchen!
-Let’s Make Chicken Corn Chowder
+Welcome to My Kitchen, Let’s Make Chicken Corn Chowder

 Testing Notes from My Kitchen for Making the Perfect Chicken Corn Chowder